PaulGwamanda/NextJS-LM-Studio-Chatbot/README.md

 # NextJS LM-Studio Chatbot

-A NextJS animated chatbot on local CPU using LM Studio.
+A NextJS animated chatbot that runs on local CPU using LM Studio.

 ### Requirements